UCLALibrary/californica/app/assets/markdown/importer_guide.md

 ### File Name (required)

-A _full file path_ to the file in the "Masters" netapp volume.
+A _full file path_ to the file in the "Masters" NetApp volume.
 Currently this must be single-valued.
-If a Work has multiple files associated with it, then each file should be given its own line with object type of "ChildWork" and a "Parent ARK" value that refers to the original.
+If a `Work` has multiple files associated with it, then each file should be given its own line with the object type `Page` and a `Parent ARK` value that refers to the parent `Work`.

 If the File Name starts with "Masters/", it will be used as is.
-Otherwise, it will be prepended with "Masters/dlmasters/", in order to match the content of DLCS exports.
+Otherwise, it will be prepended with `Masters/dlmasters/`, in order to match the content of DLCS exports.

 This field is a string. **This field is required**.